-Once the signed Vouchers are returned and after the completion of Section 2 of these documents by the EDQM, indicating the EDQM project number and the exact amount of pharmaceutical units needed, Official Sampling Requests, containing a Cover Letter, one Voucher, a Sampling Form, a Shipment Cost Form, where applicable, and conditions of delivery are sent by the EDQM to the nominated contact persons in the sampling Member States.
-Vouchers are designed to enable replacement of the collected units by the MAHs.
-A calculation of the required amount of pharmaceutical dosage units (Summary of Test Parameters) is attached to the letter in order to make the request transparent.
-These documents are sent in January of year n+2 to allow management of the sampling phase until the end of the first quarter of the year of the on-going programme (year n+2).
+Once the signed e-vouchers are received with the completion of Section 2 by the EDQM, indicating the EDQM project number and the exact amount of pharmaceutical units needed,

+Official Sampling Requests, containing a Cover Letter, links to the ACT Platform containing the e-voucher, the Sampling Form, the Shipment Cost Form, where applicable, and conditions of delivery are sent via email to the nominated contact persons in the sampling Member States.
+E-vouchers are designed to enable replacement of the collected units by the MAHs.
+This step is performed ideally not later than early Q1 of year n+2 to allow management of the sampling phase until the end of the first quarter of the year of the on-going programme (year n+2).